maxrdz/Memories/README.md

-It is very helpful for new contributors to read the [GNOME Handbook](https://handbook.gnome.org/development/change-submission.html) before starting to write your own changes to Album.
+It is very helpful for new contributors to read the [GNOME Handbook](https://handbook.gnome.org/development/change-submission.html) before starting to write your own changes to Albums.

-If your change or proposal is related to Album's UX, please see the [GNOME Human Interface Guidelines](https://developer.gnome.org/hig/).
+If your change or proposal is related to Albums' UX, please see the [GNOME Human Interface Guidelines](https://developer.gnome.org/hig/).

 ## Code of Conduct

-The Album project, its maintainers, and its contributors are required to follow the
+The Albums project, its maintainers, and its contributors are required to follow the
 [GNOME Code of Conduct](https://conduct.gnome.org/).